Charles Compton (c. 1624–1661): Family

 Compton was the second son of Spencer Compton, 2nd Earl of Northampton of Castle Ashby and his wife Mary.
 He was educated at Eton College and accomplished at music and mathematics.
 Compton's father and brothers James (3rd Earl), William, and Spencer were also Cavalier officers, while his brother Henry became bishop of London.
 According to David Lloyd, Charles and William were identical twins.
 Another source gives their birth years as 1623 and 1625, with Spencer and Francis both 1629.
 The seven younger children of the 2nd Earl shared £30,000 after his 1643 death, Charles buying land at Grendon with his portion.
 He was married twice; first to Mary, sister of Sir William Fermor, 1st Baronet of Easton Neston, Northamptonshire; and secondly (c.
 June 1661) to Felicia, daughter of Thomas Pigott of Chetwynd, Shropshire, widow of William Wilmer, who brought with her an estate at Sywell.
 Charles supported enclosure.

 With Mary, Compton had three sons and two daughters.
 With Felicia, Compton had one daughter, born after his death.
-Felicia's son Wlliam with her first husband was father of MP William Wilmer (c.
+Felicia's son William with her first husband was father of MP William Wilmer (c.
 1692–1744).
 Felicia later married, thirdly, MP John Beaumont.